 How long does approval take to register for Appendix G Pre-clearance?

-The entire review process takes four to six weeks once we receive all of the information we requested.
+The entire review process takes six to eight weeks once we receive all of the information we requested.

 Can a foreign manufacturer use the services of a third party to register for Appendix G Pre-clearance?

-Yes, but the application to register for Appendix G Pre-clearance must be in the name of the foreign vehicle manufacturer.
+Yes, but the application to register for Appendix G Pre-clearance must be in the name of the foreign vehicle manufacturer and it must be signed by them.

 Foreign manufacturers can use the services of consultants, compliance specialist or industry associations to assist them with developing and maintaining records necessary to demonstrate compliance of the vehicles they build, maintain an ongoing self certification system, compile the information for the application and/or act as their primary compliance contact.